-\paragraph{Dataset} To train the auto-encoder and KNN, an initial offline training phase is performed where one of the sampled grasping poses gets randomly executed.
-Labeling is automated by using the load force estimate provided by the manipulator; the change in force before and just after releasing the potentially grasped tomato truss is compared.
+\paragraph{Dataset} To train the auto-encoder and KNN, an initial offline training phase is performed where one of the sampled grasping poses is randomly executed.
+Measuring the grasp success is automated by using the load force estimate provided by the manipulator; the change in force before and just after releasing the potentially grasped tomato truss is compared.
 The grasp is considered successful if this change is more than a predefined threshold.
-A total of 962 grasps on roughly 50 different trusses were recorded over multiple experiments.
-This resulted in 4807 unlabeled grasp poses used to train the auto-encoder.
-This dataset is split into 70\% for training and 30\% for validation.
+A total of 962 grasps on roughly 50 different trusses were recorded over multiple experiments within a period of several weeks.
+This resulted in 4807 grasp poses used to train the auto-encoder.
+This dataset was split into 70\% samples for training and 30\% samples for validation.

 \paragraph{Training} To train the autoencoder, we used the Adam optimizer with a learning rate of 0.0001, weight decay of 0.0001, and $\beta$ of 0.9.
 The model was trained for 40 epochs with a batch size of 512 using a mean squared error loss.
 For the KNN, the number of neighbors was set to 10, and the weights of each were set inversely proportional to their distance.
-For both, the dataset was increased with augmented images by using a combination of; flipping upside-down/left-right and rotating 180 degrees.
+For both steps, the dataset was augmented by using a combination of flipping upside-down, left-right and rotating by 180 degrees.